 The CBX2 has a high toe profile, and a low C shaped sole that helps this club be versatile around the green.
 The full face design actually helps golfers execute an open faced shot, helping you hit a flop shot without fear of it skulling over the green.
 This is the only wedge we’ve reviewed that boasts this claim, and from what we’ve seen, you can comfortable execute some of those more risky shots with the CBX2.

-If forgiveness is your top priority in a 60 degree lob wedge, but you still want to be able to attack pins, this is a really strong option from Cleveland Golf.
+If forgiveness is your top priority in the best 60 degree wedge, but you still want to be able to attack pins, this is a really strong option from Cleveland Golf.

 Best Forged Wedge: Ping Glide Forged